 Now Cledara helps Laura agree on the budget upfront with the budget holder and only then, set it up on the platform.

-“The risk of going over-budget disappears.”
-Laura says.
+“The risk of going over-budget disappears,” Laura says.
 But the good thing: even though admins have greater control, teams aren’t constrained or discouraged from using software.

 In fact, Laura confesses that “the ownership Cledara gives to each team’s budget” is one of the things she likes more about the platform.

 “What we earn from Cledara Rewards ends up being more than the subscription cost of the platform, so Cledara pays for itself, which makes it a complete no-brainer.
-I think it’s also one of my favourite things!”
+I think it’s also one of my favorite things!”